What Does Physical Therapy Treatment Involve?

-Your Therapist will work with you, using hands-on manual techniques to treat your problems which often occur in the joints and soft tissues, such as: muscles, tendons, ligaments and the tissue surrounding the organs and muscles.
-He/she will ensure continual assessment and monitoring of your soft tissues and joint motion during your treatment, integrating a wide variety of advanced soft tissue and particular techniques to effect restoration of optimal pain free function.
+Your Therapist will work with you, using a variety of advanced hands-on manual techniques to treat your problems which often occur in the joints and soft tissues, such as: muscles, tendons, ligaments, nerves and fascia.
+He/she will ensure continual assessment and monitoring of your presenting problem during your treatment.

 Once your Therapist has identified the underlying cause of your pain and dysfunction, he or she will then work with you to restore you to full health.
 He/she will help you to prevent further problems through providing further interventions, habilitation and rehabilitation, if needed.

 He/she will also develop an ongoing home care programme and/or a maintenance treatment schedule to suit your needs.